meetashwin/ai-agent-school/README.md

 This repository collects small, focused agent implementations and supporting materials for learning, prototyping and evaluating agent behaviors.

+For Agents, I pick 2 non-trivial use cases and implement them using the following popular and enterprise-grade agentic frameworks:
+- CrewAI
+- LangGraph
+- Nvidia NeMo
+- Mastra

+Here's how the repository is structured.

 **Repository layout**

 - `hello-world-agents/`: simple example agents and notebooks to demonstrate patterns and developer workflows.